Andy Janovich: Houston Texans

 On March 25, 2022, Janovich signed with the Houston Texans.
 He was released on August 21, 2022.

 Janovich announced his retirement from the NFL on January 2, 2023.

 Personal life

 Janovich is the son of Ron and Brenda Janovich.
 He was raised in Gretna, Nebraska and attended Gretna High School, where he starred in football and wrestling.
 In 2010–2011, Janovich won the Nebraska Class B 189-pound title, with a 53–0 record.
 In 2011–2012, Janovich won the 220-pound title, finishing at 46–0.
 Andy is of Lithuanian, German, and Irish descent.

-Andy married his college sweetheart, Madison McConkey, in February 2018.
+Andy married his college girlfriend, Madison McConkey, in February 2018.
 Madison filed for divorce July 25, 2024.

 After his retirement from football, Janovich started a roofing company sporting his name, Andy Janovich Roofing, stylizing the "N" in the middle of his surname to callback to his alma mater.
 The company does a variety of roofing services, but is prolific in their advertising for emergency and storm damage repairs.